-A handcrafted wooden game board that represents the first 12 frets of a guitar.
+A double-sided game board that represents the first 12 frets of a guitar.

 2 Fretters reference sheets to help you match the music chips to the spaces on the board as you play.

 A chord chart and scale located underneath the box top.

 One black die.

 picked: a space on the game board is PICKED when a letter-side-up music chip lands on a space of its matching notation.
 The music chip is then turned notation side up.